 How we can help

 How we care for you, your family or friend

 You and your family will have a team of experts dedicated to your care and wellbeing.

 As well as your medical needs, we can help with emotional issues, financial concerns, practical problems and lots more.
 We work closely together to make sure that your care is coordinated and, most importantly, built around you and your family.
 We also work alongside your other carers, such as your GP and hospital team.

 As a hospice, we believe that everyone has the right to skilled, compassionate end of life care.
 That’s why we are a charity and our services are free of charge, although reliant on the support and fundraising efforts of our local community.

-Our hospice is a comforting and compassionate space where you and your family will feel welcome and supported.
-We have 24 light, airy rooms, en suite facilites and access to beautiful gardens or peaceful decking and courtyard areas.
+Our Hospice is a comforting and compassionate space where you and your family will feel welcome and supported.
+We have 24 light, airy rooms, en suite facilities and access to beautiful gardens or peaceful decking and courtyard areas.
 There are plenty of places for you to enjoy time together… in the grounds, the dining room, coffee shop and children’s playroom.

 We understand this is an important time for you and your family – time you want to spend together.
 So we keep visiting hours very flexible and can also offer families overnight accommodation.
 We even welcome your pets – their visits can be very therapeutic!